 challenges, reigning, and has ridden on a rodeo drill team, trains horses and teaches riding skills

 Pro level Rodeo photography requires Pro level equipment.
 Magazine editors do not accept soft images.
-I started shooting rodeos with Canon gear and quickly moved up to professional 1D-x bodies.
-But then Nikon raised the bar (not trying to pick a fight here), when the D3s came out and I went through the painful and expensive process of migrating over.
+I started shooting rodeos with Canon gear and quickly moved up to professional 1D-X bodies.
+But then Nikon raised the bar (not trying to pick a fight here), when the D3s came out and I went through the painful and expensive process of migrating over; NOW SHOOTING A D5.
 I still have my Canon gear and have been known to use both Canon and Nikon at the same rodeo.
 Lenses are probably more important than the bodies and I refuse to use anything but the best glass.
-I have a Quantum flash for dimly lit arenas but eventually invested in Paul C. Buff White Lightening strobes which are incredible when it comes to solving the dimly lit arena problem.
+I have a Quantum flash for dimly lit arenas but eventually invested in and shoot exclusively Paul C. Buff White Lightening strobes which are incredible when it comes to solving the dimly lit arena problem.

 Anyone can take a picture.
-The number of cell phone cameras in the stands proves it.
-And for many, cell phone images are fine, they are digital and only going on FaceBook anyway, where they will dissolve into wherever digital images on social media go.
+The number of cell phone cameras in the rodeo stands proves it.
+And for many, cell phone images are fine, they are digital and only going on social media anyway.
+There they will dissolve into wherever digital images on social media go.
 However I get contacted all the time from rodeo contestants who are looking for images from years past.
 Now they see the value in and want an actual quality print.
 At the time they rode, prints were unimportant.
 Now that they are no longer competing, or no longer able to compete, printed images are very important.
 In fact they are coveted.

 Professional Rodeo Photography is expensive, challenging, sometimes wet and muddy, sometimes hot and dusty, exhausting, hard on gear, adrenaline pumping, and out of this world exciting.

-I hope you can tell I love what I do, and that my images of you reflect all that went into capturing that extraordinary moment in time.
+I hope you can tell I love what I do, and that my images reflect all that went into capturing that extraordinary moment in time.

 Reed Settle | PRCA Photographer